Skip to main content

 112 mentions Positive Neutral Negative

 The gameplay of the game has received mixed reviews, with many players noting that while the mechanics can be fun and the graphics appealing, the overall experience is marred by a lack of players, leading to long matchmaking times and repetitive gameplay.
-Some users appreciate the unique isometric perspective and character customization, but criticize the game for its simplistic mechanics and poor balance, often describing it as a cash grab with limited content.
-Overall, while there are moments of enjoyment, the gameplay struggles to maintain engagement due to its shallow design and the dead online environment.
+Some users appreciate the unique isometric perspective and character customization, but criticize the combat mechanics and balance, describing the gameplay as shallow and often boring.
+Overall, while there are moments of enjoyment, the game's potential is hindered by its current state and player base issues.

 • “The gameplay is fun and the graphics are cool, but the server is a wasteland, so it's impossible to actually play the game.”